 2. How a DAM Helps Innovate the Omni-Channel Experience

 In an effort to increase global competitiveness and remain relevant to customers, a leading sports clothing and equipment franchisor decided to invest in digital retail – but wanted to give a new take on it.
-The company wanted to emphasize digital technology just as much as physical store experience, so they came up with a plan to launch their new dual-approach strategy on Black Friday, the infamous day following U.S. Thanksgiving that marks the beginning of the holiday shopping season.
+The company wanted to emphasize digital technology just as much as the physical store experience, so they came up with a plan to launch their new dual-approach strategy on Black Friday, the infamous day following U.S. Thanksgiving that marks the beginning of the holiday shopping season.

-Result: revenue growth through innovative digital strategy
+Result: Revenue growth through innovative digital strategy

-In partnership with a true ecommerce platform, a digital asset management system helped create a truly innovative in-store digital experience that paired valuable product information, such as sizing, color and availability with powerful product visuals at the point of sale.
+In partnership with a true eCommerce platform, a digital asset management system helped create a truly innovative in-store digital experience that paired valuable product information, such as sizing, color, and availability with powerful product visuals at the point of sale.

 3. How a DAM Helps Manage Multiple Retail Brands

-A best-in-class marketer, producer and distributor of branded garden and pet products implemented digital asset management as a way to manage all of the subsidiary brands.
-With national and regional manufacturing, purchasing, sales and delivery affiliates, the company was struggling to keep track of all of the different brands falling under its umbrella.
+A best-in-class marketer, producer, and distributor of branded garden and pet products implemented digital asset management as a way to manage all of the subsidiary brands.
+With national and regional manufacturing, purchasing, sales, and delivery affiliates, the company was struggling to keep track of all of the different brands falling under its umbrella.
 After implementing a DAM solution, however, the company can now keep track of who uses images and when, control access to images, and provide access to the marketing and branding images directly to the affiliates.

-Result: team enablement and centralized brand library
+Result: Team enablement and centralized brand library

-This garden and pet company has taken a somewhat uncommon approach such that they are using digital asset management not just for brand management, but for the management and execution of multiple company and product brands under one single parent company.
+This garden and pet company has taken a somewhat uncommon approach such that they are using digital asset management not just for brand management, but for the management and execution of multiple companies and product brands under one single parent company.
 The DAM is acting as a central and accurate library that each section of the company can access as permissions allow.

 What these examples show is that for the retail industry, there isn't just one way to benefit from digital asset management technology.
 To truly get the most out of a DAM system, you need to understand your business and user needs.
 A DAM solution can then be used as a tool to structure employee and team workflows.